AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-edit-data-field-sets.md

 1. Select **Edit Data View**.

-1. From the left panel, select the query that you want to add a data field to.
-Then select **Add**.
+1. From the left panel, select **Add**.

-	**Tip:** If your data view includes more than one query, you can select multiple queries.
+	The **Add Data Fields** window opens, listing the field set for each query.

-1. Select the data fields that you want to include in your field set.
+1. Add the data fields that you want to include in your field sets.

 	**Note:** Each data field set must include each least one field.
 If you edit a data view that includes a query with no data fields in its field set, you are prompted automatically prompted to add data fields to the set.

 1. Select **Apply**.

 The data fields are added to the field set.

+## Remove data field from a field set

+1. From the left panel, select the data fields that you want to remove from each query.

+	**Tip:** You can select all fields for a field set by selecting the checkbox for the query.

+1. Select **Remove**.

+	**Note:** Removing all fields from a field set does not remove the query from the field set—only the fields.
+For more information on removing a query from a data view, see [To remove queries from a data view](xref:data-views-manage-queries#to-remove-queries-from-a-data-view).

+	The selected fields are removed from the applicable field sets.

 ## Add identifying field to field set